techkamar/odiyan-chat/ReadMe.md

 # Features
 - Enables One-to-One text only communication between 2 users
 - All data including user account and messages is stored IN-MEMORY which means kill the server and delete all traces
-- User has options to remove all data including the user account with one click of a WIPE ME button
+- User has options to remove all data including the user account with one click of a [Self Destruct] button
 - Self hostable.
 You can try free python hosting sites like render.com or try hosting as a TOR service for more security